smurak/easybench/README.md

 3. Prepare for each trial in the `setup_trial` method
 4. Methods starting with `bench_` will be benchmarked
 5. Call the `bench()` method to execute the benchmarks
+   * `bench()` displays the results on screen and returns a dictionary of measured value

 #### Lifecycle Methods